zeta-resource/.github/profile/README.md

 ## Welcome To Zeta Resource! 👋

 Zeta Resource is a Singapore-based outsourcing company, also an online storage.
-Our company is largely composed of 3 teams and all team members are faithfully fulfilling their respective roles.
+Our company is largely composed of 5 teams and all team members are faithfully fulfilling their respective roles.

+- Planning team
+- Design team
-- Front-End Team
+- Front-End Development Team
-- Back-End Team
+- Back-End Development Team
 - DevOps Team

 <!--